A Heritage Spanning Three Thousand Years

-Sardinia is one of Italy's most extraordinary and lesser-known wine regions.
-With a millennia-old history linked to viticulture — dating back to the Nuragic age, over 3,000 years ago — the island now boasts 17 DOC denominations and 1 DOCG, expressing a unique ampelographic heritage.
+Sardinia is one of Italy's most extraordinary and least-told wine regions.
+With over 3,000 years of viticultural history — rooted in the Nuragic age — the island today boasts 17 DOC denominations and 1 DOCG.
+Every label tells a story.
+This guide is for those who wish to understand it.

-In Sardinia, DOCs protect indigenous grape varieties that do not exist elsewhere in the world with these characteristics.
-Understanding them means grasping the island's deepest identity.
+In Sardinia, DOCs protect indigenous grape varieties that do not exist with these characteristics anywhere else in the world.
+Getting to know them means getting closer to the island's deepest identity.

 The DOCG: Vermentino di Gallura